AbhishekDataScientist/AbhishekDataScientist/README.md

-- 👋 Hi, I’m @AbhishekDataScientist
+**- 👋 Hi, I’m @Abhishek Vyas - The Data Scientist**
-- 👀 I’m interested in Data Science, Data Visualization, ML, AI and solving complex business problems.
+- 👀 I’m interested in Data Science, ML, AI, Data Visualization and solving complex business problems.

+**As Lead Data Scientist at the WPP agency, AV assists clients driving business, solving problems by utilizing data science.
+I hv been part of  design and execution of many important strategic projects that benefitted clients in achieving business objectives and OKRs.**

 - 📫 How to reach me avdatascience@gmail.com

 <!---